SSL/TLS

 The load balancer will load the

-line.
-If a file doesn’t contain a private key, HAProxy will try to load the key at the same path suffixed by a.key
+PEMfile or a directory containing the files that you specify as thecrt.
+Additional configuration options are available for this setting, and they apply to allcrtentries on the samebindline.
+If a file doesn’t contain a private key, HAProxy will try to load the key at the same path suffixed by a.key. - a single

 -

-declarations if you need to apply different SSL configuration options per certificate.
-All of the certificate files, key files, and OCSP files must be co-located, as is the case withcrt
+crt-list.
+You can specify acrt-listfile in place of multiplecrtdeclarations if you need to apply different SSL configuration options per certificate.
+All of the certificate files, key files, and OCSP files must be co-located, as is the case withcrt. -

-to specify different filesystem locations for certificate and key files and assign aliases to certificates for easier readability when referenced in the load balancer configuration or incrt-list
+crt-store.
+Available as of version 3.0, thecrt-storeprovides additional flexibility regarding the location of related certificate files, key files, and so on.
+You can use acrt-storeto specify different filesystem locations for certificate and key files and assign aliases to certificates for easier readability when referenced in the load balancer configuration or incrt-listfiles.

 See Configuration considerations to help you decide which configuration concept is best suited for your application.